 The year of the monastery’s founding is unknown.
 However, according to tradition, it was built when a farmer found an icon of the Assumption on a rock.
 The icon is said to have been hidden there during the Iconoclasm period from 726 to 842 AD, and the icon is still in the church at the monastery.

-In addition to the unique architecture and the imposing view, once in the Monastery of Chrysoskalitissa, you will admire the legendary icon of the Assumption of the Virgin Mary, which is said to have been constructed 1,000 years ago.
-You will see this priceless icon in the small church of the monastery.
+In addition to the unique architecture and the imposing view, once in the Monastery of Chrysoskalitissa, you will admire the legendary icon of the Assumption of the Virgin Mary in the small chapel, which is said to have been constructed 1,000 years ago.

 The Zoodochou Pigis—Andros